chinarut/socialcommons/README.md

 What we feel might be possible is to leverage tools native to the programming world to visualize change/shifts in conversation (discussion as code if you will).

-It is a thought experiment left to the reader as to how sophisticated paradigms like branching and merging can be applied to the realm of conversation.
+It is a thought experiment left to the reader as to how sophisticated paradigms like branching and merging can be applied to the realm of conversation and discourse.